 In accordance with the former owner’s wishes, artificial light has not been installed in the upper floors.
 This means that the extensive collection of historic artefacts and art is seen by only the shifting light from the sun, exactly as they would have been when they were made.

-Art historians will love the Raeburns and Jamesones, the rare survival of the Jacobean woodwork in the Great Hall and the impressive quantity of old armour.
+Art Historians will love the Raeburns and Jamesones, and the rare survival of Jacobean woodwork in the Great Hall.

-The parkland grounds surrounding the castle are equally bewitching, with an unusual Scottish glen garden, a Victorian kitchen garden and two waymarked woodland trails.
+The grounds are equally bewitching with an unusual Scottish glen garden, two waymarked woodland trails, and Victorian kitchen garden.
 In early summer the woodland floor glows with bluebells.
 Keep an eye out for red squirrels or even pine martens scurrying through the undergrowth.